WheteThunger/CarSpawnSettings/README.md

 ### Legacy options

-These options were present in a previous version.
+These options were introduced in a previous version.
 They still work for backwards compatibility.

 - `EnginePartsTier` (`0` - `3`) -- The quality of engine parts to add to all of the car's engine modules when it spawns.
-  - When 0, the `EnginePartsTier*Chance` options will be used instead.
+  - When 0, the `EngineParts.Tier*Chance` options will be used instead.
 - `FuelAmount` -- The amount of low grade fuel to put in the car's fuel tank when it spawns (`-1` for max stack size).
   - When 0, the `MinFuelAmount` and `MaxFuelAmount` will be used instead.